 I have loved music avidly since early childhood.
-I love The Beatles, Bob Dylan and nearly all folk.
+I love The Beatles, Bob Dylan, Donovan and nearly all folk.
 But much more besides, including some choral and classical, particularly its more ‘relaxing’ styles.
 However, it is folk music with which I feel most at home; and I am thrilled that folk music is once again being enjoyed by a sizable number of the younger generation.
 It is wonderful to witness younger members of our society ‘getting’ folk music and understanding and embracing this rich and expressive art form.

 Adding a space